Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Index Code Design for 3-Group IC-NOMA system

-In a conventional IC scenario, an optimal index code can be designed based on the want set and the known set of all users.
-In the 3-Group IC-NOMA system, the index code designed for far users should provide a complete IC solution for far group users.
-Intermediate-group users decode far users' data to perform SIC and get their desired data.
-Hence, the index code designed for far users can be considered additional coded side information of intermediate users.
-Near-group users decode far and intermediate users' data to perform SIC.
-Hence, the index codes designed for far and intermediate users can be considered additional coded side information for near users.
-Therefore, the index codes for intermediate and near group users are designed by considering their side information and the additional coded side information available by NOMA decoding.

-The innovative index code design for near and intermediate users discussed in Section\ref{ssec-1} allows us to reap additional bandwidth savings in the scheme.
+This index code design for near and intermediate users allows us to reap additional bandwidth savings.
 Algorithm \ref{alg:1} is developed explicitly for situations where the users can be divided into three groups based on their channel conditions.
 The channel gain difference between two users of the same group is considered negligible.
 The channel gain difference between users from different groups is considerably greater.

-We search for maximum, median and minimum channel gains $g_{max}$, $g_{med}$ and $g_{min}$ from a group of $N$ users as shown in line 1.
-Lines 2-14 show the grouping of users into far, intermediate and near groups depending on the channel conditions.

-Index code design for far, intermediate and near group users is described in lines 15-18, 19-24 and 25-31, respectively.
+We search for maximum, median and minimum channel gains $g_{max}$, $g_{med}$ and $g_{min}$ from a group of $N$ users as shown in line 1 of Algorithm-\ref{alg:1}.
+Lines 2-14 of Algorithm-\ref{alg:1} show the grouping of users into far, intermediate and near groups depending on the channel conditions.
+Index code design for far, intermediate and near group users is described in lines 15-18, 19-24 and 25-31 of Algorithm-\ref{alg:1} respectively.

 Hence, the conventional IC problem is converted into three IC problems when we group users into three groups.
 One is a traditional index coding problem for far users, and the others are ICCSI problems for intermediate and near users.